Killing of Michael Brown: In popular culture

 The same month Brown was shot dead, American rappers The Game, Rick Ross, 2 Chainz, Diddy, Fabolous, Wale, DJ Khaled, Swizz Beatz, Yo Gotti, Curren$y, Problem, King Pharoah and recording group TGT released the song "Don't Shoot" as a tribute to Brown.

 On De L'Amour — his final studio album released before his death in 2017 — the French rock and roll singer Johnny Hallyday sings "Dans la peau de Mike Brown", a song against racial crimes and in memory of Mike Brown.

 On November 28, 2014, musician and filmmaker Richard Rossi was in the news regarding the controversy over the shooting of Michael Brown.
 Rossi wrote and recorded a protest song expressing his feelings about a grand jury's decision not to charge a white police officer in the death of the unarmed black teen in Ferguson, Missouri.
 "I wrote the song in five minutes as a way to express my emotions about the danger of trigger-happy police," Rossi said.
 "I filmed it on my laptop at my kitchen table and uploaded it to YouTube."
 Rossi uploaded the video on November 26, and provided the song's lyrics in the video description.
 Here is a sample from the song's beginning, printed in the Los Angeles Daily News: "Down at the courthouse on a Monday afternoon/Justice was thrown right out the window when a young white cop entered the room."

 In Prince's song about the 2015 Baltimore protests, "Baltimore", he sings "does anybody hear us pray for Michael Brown or Freddie Gray?".

 In 2015, actor Ezra Miller directed a short film titled The Truth According to Darren Wilson.
-In the film, Wilson recounts his version of events, ending in him being called into a room to tell it to investigators, implying that Wilson unlawfully murdered Brown, and that he later lied about the events of that day.
+In the film, Wilson recounts his version of events, ending in him being called into a room to tell it to investigators, implying that Wilson murdered Brown, and that he later lied about the events of that day.

 Brown's death is the subject of the song "What It Means" by Drive-By Truckers on their 2016 album American Band.

 Iconographer Mark Dukes created the icon Our Lady of Ferguson in response to the shooting.

 Poet Danez Smith published a poem entitled "not an Elegy for Mike Brown", written the night of the incident.